Contextuality in anomalous heat flow: Summary and outlook

 It is worth pointing out that Ref.~\cite{lostaglio2020quasiprobability} showed connections between the reversal of the direction of heat flow and another form of nonclassicality, defined to be the negativity of the real part of Kirkwood-Dirac quasiprobability distributions~\cite{wagner2024circuits,lostaglio2022kirkwood,arvidssonshukur2024properties,halpern2018quasiprobability,gherardini2024quasiprobabilities}, known as the Terletsky-Margenau-Hill quasiprobability distribution~\cite{margenau1961correlation,terletsky1937limiting,halpern2018quasiprobability,lostaglio2020quasiprobability}.
 As they pointed out, negativity in such distributions is a proxy for generalized contextuality~\cite{spekkens2008negativity,schmid2024structuretheorem,schmid2022uniqueness}, but known to \emph{not} be sufficient for contextuality in general~\cite{schmid2024kirkwooddirac}.

 Furthermore, one can also use the combination of Theorem \ref{theorem: sequential transformations} and Theorem \ref{theorem_3} to explore the violation of noncontextuality inequalities for the variation of other observables, rather than energy, for energy-conserving interactions between qubits.
-For instance, one can study the variation of qubit populations by choosing the observable $A = \sigma_z$ (for density matrices in the eigenbasis of $\sigma_z$) and obtain noncontextuality inequalities in this case.
+For instance, one can study the { population inversion} by choosing the observable $A = \sigma_z$ (for density matrices in the eigenbasis of $\sigma_z$) and obtain noncontextuality inequalities in this case.
 This scenario is useful for certifying the presence of contextuality in open quantum systems with the collisional models approach~\cite{Rau_PhysRev.129.1880,Campbell_2021_collisional,Ciccarello_2022}, where the models often involve two-qubits interactions (see \cite{Buzek_PhysRevLett.88.097905,Ziman_PhysRevA.65.042105,Ciccarello_2022,Cusumano,Comar_PhysRevA.104.032217,Campbell_2019} for examples).

-Similarly to Ref.~\cite{Jennings_2010} which showed that the occurrence of \textit{strong heat backflow} is a signature of entanglement, our results argue that the presence of heat flow inversion caused by correlations -- or, more generally, any coherent correlation effect in the heat flow -- in energy-conserving two-qubits interactions imply a signature of generalized contextuality for a time interval between the beginning of the interaction and a critical time $\tau_c$, with the value of $\tau_c$ depending on the parameters of the scenario.
+Similarly to Ref.~\cite{Jennings_2010} which showed that the occurrence of \textit{strong heat backflow} is a signature of entanglement, our results argue that the presence of heat flow inversion caused by correlations -- or, more generally, any coherent correlation effect in the heat flow -- in energy-conserving two-qubits interactions{, and partial SWAP interactions between two qudits,} imply a signature of generalized contextuality for a time interval between the beginning of the interaction and a critical time $\tau_c$, with the value of $\tau_c$ depending on the parameters of the scenario.
 Similar scenarios are ubiquitous in quantum thermodynamics~\cite{deffner2019quantum,binder2019thermodynamics,Goold_2016,Vinjanampathy_2016,alicki2018introduction,Kosloff_2013,Millen_2016}.
 We believe our results can be useful to certify contextuality in a variety of models as well as to indicate contextuality as a resource for genuinely nonclassical phenomena in quantum thermodynamics.